y-code/uri-convert/README.md

     public string Param1 { get; set; } = "test1";
 }
 ```
-then URI and request content can be generated from a single object
+then URI and request content can be generated from a single object in the way that
 ```csharp
 var uriData = new UriModel();
 var uri = UriConvert.SerializeObject(uriData);